DSIA

 Subject Matter

-A topic of inquiry and discussion of a single or multiple subject domains; area of interest.
+A topic of inquiry and discussion of single or multiple subject domains; area of interest.

 Syntax